BadIdeaException/object-selectors/README.md

 The empty string `''` is called the **empty** selector.
 By definition, it selects the input object.

+_Note: This behavior is deprecated and now discouraged.
+It may be changed in the future.
+Use [::root](#pseudo-elements) instead._

 ## Notation

 `object-selectors` comes with its own selector language that takes elements from Javascript notation, file globs and CSS selectors and combines them into the powerful notation outlined below.